Information about Zidovudine

-Zidovudine prevents the multiplication of HIV virus in human cells.
-Thus stops the HIV virus from producing new viruses.
+Zidovudine is an antiviral medication.
+It prevents the multiplication of virus in human cells.
+This stops the virus from producing new viruses and clears up your infection.

 Fatigue, Headache, Decreased appetite, Nausea, Vomiting, Muscle pain